Complementary Frequency-Varying Awareness Network for Open-Set Fine-Grained Image Recognition: Complementary Frequency-Varying Awareness Network for OSFGR

-{\textbf{3.1.3 Complementary Temporal Aggregation Module}} The complementary temporal aggregation module is designed to aggregate the time series of high-frequency components and the time series of low-frequency components obtained from the FVF module, and output a discriminative feature, as shown in the green box in Fig. \ref{fig: architecture}.
+{\textbf{3.1.3 Complementary Temporal Aggregation Module}} The complementary temporal aggregation module is designed to aggregate the time series of high-frequency components and the time series of low-frequency components obtained from the frequency-varying filtering module, and output a discriminative feature.
+Considering that LSTMs have shown the superiority in modeling time-series data for handling many other visual tasks \cite{LSTM_other1, LSTM_other2, LSTM_other3, LSTM_other4, LSTM_other5}, we use two LSTMs to respectively model the temporal dependences of high-frequency components and low-frequency components in this module, as shown in the green box of Fig. \ref{fig: architecture}.

-Considering that the LSTMs have shown their priority in time-series data modeling, we use LSTMs to model the temporal dependence of the discriminative feature on the multi-band components in this module.
-Specifically, we use two LSTMs for handling the high-frequency time series $\{ \boldsymbol{X}_h^t \}_{t=1}^{N_f}$ and the low-frequency time series $\{ \boldsymbol{X}_l^t \}_{t=1}^{N_f}$ respectively, each of which provides complementary frequency information for the other one.
-At the $t$-th moment ($t \in \{1,2,...,N_f \}$), the Hidden and Cell states are updated by: